Yasmine2201/ZIOStreamsApp/README.md

 We used VSCode as our IDE, with the Metals extension for Scala.
 We also were provided with online self-hosted [VSCode containers](https://coder.com) to make sure we all had the same working environment.

-In addition, we used GitHub for project management and version control.
+In addition, we used GitHub for project management (GH Projects) and version control.
 We leveraged the GitHub Actions to run the tests on each push and pull request.

+This tooling allowed us to work efficiently as a team, with a clean & consistent codebase and also a good workflow.

 #### Structure